miningape/IronmanJS/README.md

 # IronmanJS
-Bringing Ironman mode to JavaScript - JavaScript without packages.
+Bringing Ironman mode to JavaScript - JavaScript without bloat.

 Do you think that JavaScript has too many packages?
-Do you wish JavaScript was that little bit more challenging?
 Are you looking for a challenge?
 Do you want to ensure you have absolutely no dependencies?
+Do you want bragging rights?
 Or are you just old school?
 If you answered `yes` to any of these questions then IronmanJS is for you.

 This simple (yet effective) package prevents any other packages from being installed in your codebase.
 It does so by scanning `package.json` for any (and all) dependencies, if it detects any additional dependencies it throws an error.

 # Usage
-Using IronmanJS is simple and easy, simply include this single line at the beginning of any file that is used in your code (we recommend your app's entrypoint):
+Using IronmanJS is simple and easy, simply include this single line at the beginning of any one file that is used in your app (I recommend your app's entrypoint):
 ```javascript
 require('ironmanjs');
 ```